apapadopoulos/MultiCoreMigrationSimulator/README.md

 # MultiCoreMigrationSimulator
-Simulator for a multicore migration manager
+Simulator for a multicore migration manager.
+It is still a work-in-progress.